tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

           node-version: 'lts/*'
           cache: 'yarn' # Set this to npm, yarn or pnpm.

-      - name: Install app dependencies and build web
+      - name: Install frontend dependencies
-        # Remove `&& yarn build` if you build your frontend in `beforeBuildCommand`
+        # If you don't have `beforeBuildCommand` configured you may want to build your frontend here too.
-        run: yarn && yarn build # Change this to npm, yarn or pnpm.
+        run: yarn install # Change this to npm, yarn or pnpm.

       - name: Build the app
         uses: tauri-apps/tauri-action@v0